 In September 2022, ALX acquired the Hydra Lithium Property located in Quebec's James Bay region, which is emerging as a significant lithium exploration district following the nearby Corvette discovery made by Patriot Battery Metals.
 ALX staked 306 mineral claims in four sub-properties totaling 15,837 ha. and owns a 100% interest in the project.
 Subsequent to the quarter ending December 31st, ALX staked additional claims in the area.
 Hydro now comprises eight sub-properties totaling 29,263 ha.
 One of the new sub-properties, named Python West, covers a historically sampled lithium-bearing pegmatite showing.

 During Q4, an initial prospecting and sampling program was completed on the original four sub-properties.
-The program was successful in identifying pegmatite bodies in several locations, which will be followed up with a summer 2023 exploration program.
+The program was successful in identifying pegmatite bodies in several locations.